Tips to Make Your Thanksgiving Dinner A Bliss

 The Bird

-Some people like to stick to what their favorite recipe call to, others like to experiment.
-Decide your main protein dish, and if you will cook turkey, then you still have to decide if you’ll buy it fresh, frozen, or smoked.
+Some people like to stick to what their favorite recipe calls to, and others like to experiment.
+Decide your main protein dish; if you cook turkey, you still have to decide if you’ll buy it fresh, frozen, or smoked.

 The Menu

-There are many super yummy Thanksgiving dishes and here at home, my hubby loves to mix some traditional recipes, like his family “Salad D’Olivier” and something he had just watched at a cooking show on FoodNetwork.
+There are many super yummy Thanksgiving dishes, and here at home, my hubby loves to mix some traditional recipes, like his family’s “Salad D’Olivier” and something he had just watched at a cooking show on FoodNetwork.

-My favorite dish of a Thanksgiving meal is the stuffing, and for the boys, it’s whatever dish that will have marshmallows in it. 🙂
+My favorite dish of a Thanksgiving meal is the stuffing; for the boys, it’s whatever dish that will have marshmallows in it. 🙂

-Not only consider the number of people you’ll be cooking for but also make sure there’s a treat for the kids in your family.
+Consider the number of people you’ll be cooking for, and make sure there’s a treat for the kids in your family.

 This will undoubtedly help you have an enjoyable celebration day.